 Daria Rakowski of Cloud 9 Fiberworks answers our questions today.
-This is her fourth year as a vendor and volunteer with the Manitoba Fibre Festival.
+This is her fourth year as a vendor and volunteer with the Manitoba Fibre Festival, and we are glad to have her.

 Tell us about your business.